PACE-challenge/pacechallenge.org/2023/index.md

   - A verifier will be provided.
 - November 2022: Announcement of the ranking methods and additional information about the submission process.
-- December 2022: Public instances and details about the benchmark set get published.
+- ~~December 2022~~ January 2023: Public instances and details about the benchmark set get published.
 - March 2023: Submission on [optil.io](www.optil.io) opens with public
   leaderboard.
 - May 2023: The public leaderboard gets frozen.
 - June 2023: Submission Deadline.
-  - <em style="color:#db8a00">The precise deadline will be announced in November.</em>
+	- June 1st, 2023 (AoE): Submission deadline for solver.
-  - Solver descriptions have to be submitted within two weeks after the deadline.
+	- June 15th, 2023 (AoE): Submission deadline for solver description.
 - July 2023: Announcement of the Results.
 - IPEC 2023: Award ceremony.